SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Implicit Enumerator Expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO: [Contributor 6004] noted that these can be used for arbitrary member expressions
+   on a type, not just the enumerators of an enumeration.
+Need to update
+   prose, title, and grammar.

 An :newTerm:`implicit enumerator expression`
 is undestood one of the values of an enumeration
 without explicitly specifying the enumation.